NBA Rumors: Wizards Could Trade Bradley Beal To Celtics For Gordon Hayward, Jaylen Brown, And Draft Picks

 — NBC Sports Wizards (@NBCSWizards) August 3, 2019

-The Celtics have been eyeing to acquire Bradley Beal from the time Kyrie Irving hinted at his departure from Boston.
+The Celtics have been hoping to acquire Beal from the time Kyrie Irving hinted at his departure from Boston.
 The Celtics reportedly considered Beal as a “prime option” to replace Irving.
-Though they managed to acquire Kemba Walker in the 2019 NBA free agency, it still makes a lot of sense for the Celtics to go after Beal if the Wizards make him available on the trading block.
-With the years he spent playing alongside John Wall in Washington, Beal won’t definitely have a hard time sharing the backcourt with Kemba Walker.
+Though they managed to acquire Kemba Walker in this year’s free agency period, it still makes a lot of sense for the Celtics to go after Beal if the Wizards make him available on the trading block.
+With the years he spent playing alongside John Wall in Washington, Beal definitely won’t have a hard time sharing the backcourt with Walker.

 Meanwhile, the deal would allow the Wizards to acquire assets that could help them speed up the rebuilding process.
 Jaylen Brown could be one of the cornerstones of the title-contending team that they will try to build, while the future draft picks would enable them to add more young and promising talents to their roster.